sean-smith/scale-out-computing-on-aws/README.md

 ## :book: Documentation

-Documentation is written in markdown and accessible under `docs` folder.
+Documentation is written in markdown and accessible under `source/docs` folder.
 To enable the local HTML version:
 + Install mkdocs: `pip install mkdocs pygments pymdown-extensions`
 + Run mkdocs command in this directory: `mkdocs serve`